_1777553927863.webp&w=828&q=75)

 Getting a scrutiny notice under section 143(2) means the Income Tax Department has selected your IT return for a detailed investigation.
-This notice is ruled out when the assessing officer has either not received any documents or is not satisfied with those received.
+This notice is issued when the assessing officer wants further clarification or supporting documents regarding the return filed.

-However, the notice does not directly mean you have avoided the taxes; it means that the department wants some explanation and clarification over what you have filed.
+However, the notice does not directly mean you have avoided taxes; it simply means that the department wants some explanation and clarification regarding what you have filed.

 In simpler terms, the notice under Section 143(2) is a scrutiny assessment notice.
-This means the income tax department has identified issues in your IT and is asking you for further explanation to resolve them.
+This means the income tax department has identified certain areas in your ITR that require further verification or clarification.

 In this blog, we will understand the basics of the notice and how to respond to it when received.